wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

     associated with an agent, is has been deleted.
   * All the existing skill rules have been associated to the tenant of the first queue found in the database.
 If no queue was found, meaning there was no queue, the skill rules were deleted.
+  * Call logs are now multi-tenant.
+Each call log that cannot be associated to a tenant has been associated to the ``master`` tenant.
+Also each new call log that cannot extract tenant from call informations, will be associated to the master tenant.

   .. toctree::
      :maxdepth: 1